Betty Wason

 Elizabeth Wason (March 6, 1912 – February 13, 2001) was an American writer and broadcast journalist; a pioneer, with such others as Mary Marvin Breckinridge and Sigrid Schultz, of female journalism in the United States.
 She worked for and with Edward R. Murrow during World War II, although despite her significant contributions she, along with a handful of other journalists closely associated with Murrow, were rarely recognized in the famed group of war correspondents known as the Murrow Boys.
 She also wrote numerous books on food and cooking from the 1940s through 1981.

 Early life

-Wason was born in Delphi, Indiana, to judge James Paddock Wason of Toledo, who was appointed to the 39th Indiana Circuit Court in 1906, and Susan Una Edson Wason, who was born in Navesink, New Jersey.
+Elizabeth "Betty" Wason was born in Delphi, Indiana, to judge James Paddock Wason of Toledo, who was appointed to the 39th Indiana Circuit Court in 1906, and Susan Una Edson Wason, who was born in Navesink, New Jersey.
 Wason grew up in Delphi, where she studied classical violin and painting.
 She eventually enrolled in Purdue University hoping to become a dress designer.

 Wason graduated from Purdue in 1933 with the Great Depression in full swing.
 Work was not easy to come by and she settled on a job selling yard goods in the basement of Ayres Department Store in Indianapolis.
 Her first broadcasting experience came doing a program for a radio cooking school in Lexington, Kentucky.
 "I was young and wanted to see the world.
 I had no money, so I decided I would become a journalist," she said in a 1997 interview.